-Description Specifies whether Multicam will freeze or not when it reaches a cue point marked on the record train that is being played back.
-The Post-Roll parameter is not taken into account for this functionality.
-Values Yes / No When playing record trains where cue points have been marked, the playout freezes on the cue point if the parameter is set to "Yes".
-It plays through if the parameter is set to "No".
+Description Specifies whether Multicam will freeze or not when it reaches a cue point marked on the clip or the record train that is being played back.
+The post-roll parameter is not taken into account for this functionality.
+Values Yes: The playout freezes on the cue points when playing clips or record trains where cue points have been defined.
+No: The playout plays through the cue points when playing clips or record trains.
 Default value No